Co-ParentingOctober 19, 2025 · 8 min read

 When it's being used to override a child's safety concerns.

-If your child has disclosed abuse and reunification therapy is being ordered or discussed, consult with your attorney and a trauma-informed child therapist immediately.
+If your child has disclosed abuse and reunification therapy is being ordered or discussed, consult your attorney and a trauma-informed child therapist immediately.

 When it's deployed strategically in a custody dispute.